rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/30_using/20_steps.md

 | 7    | 0 0100 000 0110 0100 (8292)  | Weight increase 100%           |
 | 8-15 | 0 0000 000 0000 0000 (0)     | Do nothing                     |

 Changing temperature and turning on / off a light (on IO3).
-We simulate a day / night cycle
+We simulate a day / night cycle:

 | Step | Instruction                  | Explanation                    |
 | ---- | ---------------------------- | ------------------------------ |